Gaylord Perry, two-time Cy Young winner, dies at 84 | Times Leader

 Click here to subscribe today or Login.

-GAFFNEY, S.C. — Baseball Hall of Famer and two-time Cy Young Award winner Gaylord Perry, a master of the spitball who wrote a book about using pitch, died Thursday.
+GAFFNEY, S.C.
+(AP) — Baseball Hall of Famer and two-time Cy Young Award winner Gaylord Perry, a master of the spitball who wrote a book about using the pitch, died Thursday.
 He was 84.

 Perry died at his home in Gaffney at about 5 a.m.
-Thursday of natural causes, Cherokee County Coroner Dennis Fowler said.
+Thursday, Cherokee County Coroner Dennis Fowler said.
 He did not provide additional details.
+A statement from the Perry family said he “passed away peacefully at his home after a short illness.”

+“Gaylord Perry was a consistent workhorse and a memorable figure in his Hall of Fame career,” MLB Commissioner Rob Manfred said in a statement, adding, “he will be remembered among the most accomplished San Francisco Giants ever … and remained a popular teammate and friend throughout his life.”

 The native of Williamston, North Carolina, made history as the first player to win the Cy Young in both leagues, with Cleveland in 1972 and San Diego in 1978 just after turning 40.

-Note: This story has been corrected to show that Perry was 84 when he died, not 88.